 Who can enter?
 Anyone, of any age, from anywhere.
 You can work alone or in teams.

 What is the theme?
-The theme will be announced when the jam officially begins!
+The theme is "Roles Reversed".

 What can I make my game in?
 Anything, provided you can upload a file that runs on Windows or browsers, and doesn't require any additional hardware or software.

 What assets can I use?
 The game should be developed during the jam, but you may use pre-existing code and can use whatever art and audio assets you have the legal right to use.
 However, we ask that you do not use AI to generate any assets or code.

 When should I submit my game?
 You can submit your game at any point after the jam begins.
 If you submit early, you can update the game at any time before the jam closes.

 Who will judge the games?
 Games will be judged by the public.
 Mark will then play the Top 100 games and pick his favourite 20.
 All of the results will be revealed when this process is over.